OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Terminal-Shell-and-File-Management.md

 <br>

 18. Return to the Files GUI and browse to the test directory and double click on the test.txt file to open the file in the GUI text editor.

+## Windows PowerSheel

+19. Microsoft has a set of terminal applications.
+The current terminal is called "PowerShell".
+Microsoft uses a different set of commands, but also have aliases to simplify operations for people with Linux experiance.
+The relationships between files in the terminal and the GUI are similar.